Calathea lancifolia (Goeppertia insignis) Indoor Care, Propagation and Common Problems

 Rattlesnake Calathea, Rattlesnake Plant, Calathea lancifolia

-Rattlesnake Plant (Goeppertia insignis) growing problems include drooping leaves, plant dying, yellow leaves, loss of leaf color, brown leaf tips, pests and diseases among others.
+Rattlesnake Calathea (Goeppertia insignis) problems are drooping leaves, plant dying, yellow leaves, brown leaf tips, loss of leaf color, pests and diseases among others.
 Keep reading for more on these problems, their remedies and solutions.

 Plant dying